 NEWSLETTERS/NOTICES - The school newsletter, the Chaparral Heat Newsletter, is published monthly throughout the school year.
 This provides valuable information, parenting helps, news of school and PTO events, and a calendar of activities.
 Other notices come home as needed to keep our school community informed.
 These include assignment sheets, homework or project assignments, PTO and class newsletters, and other important information.
-Please emphasize to your child that it is important that all notices from school be given to you; as well as you doing your part to look and check for information coming home.
+Please emphasize to your child that it is important that all notices from school be given to you; as well as you do your part to look and check for information coming home.
 The newsletter is sent electronically.
 Hard copies can be made available through contacting the school office.
-If you would like to receive the electronic monthly newsletter, email the Principal at brandon_davis@chino.k12.ca.us and request to be "added to Chaparral Parent Group."
+The monthly newsletters will be sent via Aeries Communication as an attachment/email.

-NURSE/HEALTH SERVICES - See Health Services
+NURSE/HEALTH SERVICES - (See Health Services)

 OFF LIMITS AREAS FOR STUDENTS - The lounge, workroom, adult restrooms in the front lobby, Xerox machine and other equipment are off limits to children.
-Students are not to run/play in the lunch area, behind the storage containers, or the walkways.
+Students are not to run/play in the lunch area, behind the storage containers, bushes, or the walkways by the classrooms.

-OFFICE DISCIPLINE REFERRALS - Office Discipline Referrals are more serious than citations.
-Office Discipline Referrals are given for repeated infraction of school and/or classroom rules (after other means of correction in the classroom have been attempted), or for serious violations such as, but not limited to, fighting or stealing.
-When a student receives an Office Discipline Referral they will be counseled by an administrator and appropriate Positive Behavior Intervention/discipline will occur; involving OMC (Other Means of Correction).
-Parents will be notified of discipline consequences on the Office Discipline

-Referral being sent home, by phone, or both.
-Positive Behavior Intervention and Supports (PBIS)/discipline is addressed on a "case-by-case" occurrence.
+OFFICE DISCIPLINE REFERRALS - Office Discipline Referrals (ODRs) are more serious than citations.
+Office Discipline Referrals are given for repeated infraction of school and/or classroom rules (after Other Means of Correction in the classroom have been attempted and documented), or for serious violations such as, but not limited to, fighting, or stealing.
+When a student receives an Office Discipline Referral they will be counseled by an administrator and appropriate Positive Behavioral Intervention and Support/discipline will occur, involving OMC (Other Means of Correction).
+Parents will be notified of discipline consequences on the Office Discipline Referral being sent home, by phone or email, or both.
+Positive Behavioral Interventions and Supports (PBIS)/discipline is addressed on a "case-by-case" occurrence.